DLR-RM/rafcon-task-planner-plugin/pages/documentation/Planner.md

 1. Download the system [FF-Page](https://fai.cs.uni-saarland.de/hoffmann/ff.html), [direct download Link](https://fai.cs.uni-saarland.de/hoffmann/ff/FF-v2.3.tgz)
 2. Extract the system and make it.
-3. Add the path of the system to the PATH variable, to make the ff command available in the console.
+3. Add the path of the system to the PATH variable, to make the "ff" command available in the terminal.

 Now it should work.